ltfschoen/jam/README.md

 * Hardware level (i.e. Cores)
 	* Data Availability (DA) Layer (In-Core)
+    * Distribute DA floats/hangs there without having to go to a distributed storage solution nor go on on-chain, it can just be there ready for usage for up to 28 days
 		* Distributed Data Lakes (DDL) are the DA layer and are In-Core and interact with multiple Cores (uses PVM)
 		* Cores (uses PVM) each are In-Core and `refine` (aka Join) Work Items from their each of their Work Packages
 		* L2s automatically use Polkadot's native Data Availability (DA) Layer to keep their execution evidence available for a period of time, where that execution evidence posted that is needed to re-execute an L2 block is a blob that is fixed